jumpycalm/pn532-cloner/README.md

 ![Driver install Step 3](image/Install_driver_3.PNG)
 ![Driver installed](image/Driver_installed.PNG)

+If the above method does not work (this is usually due to you are running a old version of Windows), the driver can be found in this repository or search "CH340 driver" on the internet.

 ## Reader driver installation (macOS)
 The reader is plug-n-play on macOS.
 No need to install any driver.